 “I had something inside of me to express, but I didn’t know how.”

 Upon entering web3, Tania admits that she was stuck in her traditional views of art: that it had to be something you can touch or hang on a wall.
 In time spent amidst the open forum of web3, Tania has grown to appreciate that there are no limits to the mediums and collaboration an artist can pursue.
 Recalling what NFTs have done for artistic individuality and simplified royalty splits, she notes that “you almost never see such impactful collaborations and mixed mediums in the traditional art world, but web3 makes it possible.”

 Embracing NFTs has let Tania think outside-of-the-box, experiment with digital art, poetry, animation, and music, and collaborate with other artists to explore what she describes as “unlimited human imagination.”
-She’s collaborated on projects with Laurence Fuller and Val Kilmer, whilst her work has been collected by the likes of Cozomo de Medici, who bought her piece Kupka’s Dog, winner of the Royal Portrait Society's William Lock Portrait Prize.
+She’s collaborated on projects with Laurence Fuller and Val Kilmer, whilst her work has been collected by the likes of Cozomo de Medici, who bought her piece Kupka’s Dog, winner of the Royal Portrait Society's William Locke Portrait Prize.
 “It’s amazing how even just one year in NFTs can act as a springboard for artists.
 You don’t have to die poor and become famous after your death.”
 As artists are discovering across web3, “you don’t have to suffer.”

 Since entering web3, Tania’s career trajectory has accelerated, with upcoming exhibitions across the United States in New York, San Francisco, and Miami, for Art Basel.
 Tania aims to continue building her NFT artwork and collaborating with artists, “using multiple mediums and collaborations to build something entirely new and beautiful.”